 The following table presents condensed information about the TIFA's financial position for the past two fiscal years.
-Net position decreased \$11,831 during the year.
+Net position decreased \$47,495 during the year primarily as a result of contributing capital assets to the City of Potterville.
 Total net position includes the investment in capital assets.
 Capital assets represent the capital assets held by the TIFA, net of related accumulated depreciation.